 - Develop and apply knowledge & understanding of biology

 - Develop and understanding of biology's role in scientific issues and relevant applications of biology

 - develop scientific enquiry, investigative skills, analytical thinking skills within a biology context

 ASSESSMENT

 The grade awarded for the course will depend on the total marks obtained for the written paper and the in Assignment, if applicable.

 • ASSIGNMENT 20% of overall grade

 As a result of course modifications due to Covid-19, this has not been a requirement for the last two sessions.
 This modification continues for Session 2022-2023.

 - FINAL EXAM 80% of overall grade

 - DNA & the Genome

 - Metabolism & Survival

 - Sustainability & Interdependence

 The exam paper will consist of multiple choice, short answer and extended response questions.

 BIOLOGY ADVANCED HIGHER

 ENTRY REQUIREMENTS

 Students wishing to pursue this course would normally be expected to have attained a "B" pass or better at Higher Biology.

 COURSE CONTENT

 Compulsory unit

 Cells & Proteins (40 hours)

-Organisms &amp; Evolution (40 hours)
+Organisms & Evolution (40 hours)

 Investigative Biology (40 hours)

 ASSESSMENT

-The grade awarded for the course will depend on the total marks obtained for the written paper and the investigation report (TBC).
+The grade awarded for the course will depend on the total marks obtained for the written paper and the investigation report .

-• INVESTIGATION REPORT/ASSIGNMENT
+- INVESTIGATION REPORT/ASSIGNMENT

-As a result of course modifications due to Covid-19, this has not been a requirement for the last two sessions.
-We await guidance form the SQA with respect to this course component for Session 2022-2023.

 - FINAL EXAM

 - Cells & Proteins

 - Organisms & Evolution

 - Investigative Biology

 The exam paper will consist of restricted and extended response questions.

 CAREER INFORMATION

 Biological Science is one of the broadest and most important subjects in the world today, there is no such thing as a 'typical biologist'.
 Entering a career in biology could take you in almost any direction you can think of, and to anywhere in the world.
 This course is excellent preparation for any student intending to undertake a university course in the Biological Sciences and is a required qualification for many medical, dental and vet schools.

 careers using chemistry

 10

 brewing dentistry engineering agriculture biochemistry environmental health chemical plant operation environmental science waste management

 6

 21

 Sc

 Scandium

 39

 Y

 71

 Lu

 Lutetium

 103

 Lr

 Lawre

 22

 Τì

 TRanoum.